 Monash Law Clinics are part of the Faculty of Law at Monash University.
 There are three locations: Clayton, Melbourne CBD and Springvale in association with SMLS (Springvale Monash Legal Service).
 Clients’ matters are run by final year and graduate law students who work under the close supervision of qualified solicitors.
 These students are exposed to the operation of the law and the legal system in their social context.
 They learn the importance of people, facts and evidence, and the impact that various factors, including access to legal representation, can have on an individual's ability to attain a just outcome.

 Monash Law Clinics receive funding from the Monash University Faculty of Law and Victoria Legal Aid.
-The Law Clinics are overseen by a management committee.
+The Law Clinics are overseen by the Monash Law Clinics Incorporated Board.